vbobrov/asautils/README.md

 ## sendconf.py

 **No internal product information was used to develop this tool.
-It was created by intercepting communication between ASDM and ASA using Fiddler.
+Windows tool Fiddler was used to identify the protocol used by ASDM.

 This tools automates common tasks associated with configuring Cisco ASA physical or virtual appliances.